-Day 25: Shanghai
+Day 25: Shanghai Meals: B, L, D

 Shanghai is China's great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th century temples.
-Today's explorations start with a visit to the Yu Garden and Chenghuang Temple where you will have free time to explore followed by the atmospheric alleys of the old town.
-Admire the magnificent colonial architecture with a stroll along the historical Bund and visit the Silk Mill.
+Today's explorations start with a visit to the Yu Garden where you will have free time to explore followed by the atmospheric alleys of the old town, then stop by a silk mill.
+Take in Shanghai's striking colonial architecture with a walk along the historic Bund, then head to the top of Jin Mao Tower for sweeping city views.
 Sightseeing today involves 3-4 hours on foot.
-There is an option to visit ride the Maglev Train and visit Jin Mao Tower (time permitting, payable locally), or alternatively enjoy time at leisure to explore.
 This evening, view the city from the Huangpu River on a panoramic cruise before sampling some traditional Shanghai cuisine.